tinbit25/GIT-AND-GITHUB/tech.md

 ---

-1. **You've created a repository on GitHub named "repo-name"**.
+1. You've created a repository on GitHub named "repo-name".
 Now, you want to clone this repository to your local machine.

-2. **Inside the newly cloned repository, you create a text file named `file.txt`**.
+2. Inside the newly cloned repository, you create a text file named `file.txt`.
 You want to track this file in Git.

-3. **After staging `file.txt`, you decide to commit your changes with a descriptive message**.
+3. After staging `file.txt`, you decide to commit your changes with a descriptive message.

-4. **You want to see a summary of the changes you've made so far**.
+4. You want to see a summary of the changes you've made so far.

-5. **You decide to push your changes to the remote GitHub repository**.
+5. You decide to push your changes to the remote GitHub repository.
 The repository URL is already set up.

-6. **You make further changes to `file.txt`** and decide to check the status to see which files need to be staged.
+6. You make further changes to `file.txt`** and decide to check the status to see which files need to be staged.

-7. **You want to push the changes you've made in `file.txt` to GitHub**.
+7. You want to push the changes you've made in `file.txt` to GitHub.

 ---
 1. Start by creating a new directory called `LocalRepoProject` on your computer.
 Inside this directory, create a file named `hello.txt`, and open it in a text editor.
 Add the text "Hello, Git and GitHub!" to the file and save it.
 Then, initialize a Git repository in the `LocalRepoProject` directory and set the default branch to `main`.
 2. Add the `hello.txt` file to the staging area so Git can track it, and then commit the file with a descriptive message, such as "Add hello.txt with greeting."
 3. Next, go to GitHub and create a new repository named `LocalRepoProject`, ensuring that it is not initialized with a README, .gitignore, or license file.
 Link your local Git repository to this new GitHub repository by adding the GitHub repository URL as a remote.
 Finally, push your committed changes from your local repository to the `main` branch of the GitHub repository.

 ## Understanding Branches in Git